-Body composition is key to spotting the danger signs of over exercise
+Body composition to spot the signs of over exercise

 Sol Gilbert, owner of Underground Gym and spokesperson for Tanita, outlines how gym professionals can use body composition to ensure clients aren’t doing damage through their workouts.